 For a deeper exploration about the Roman Missal and its general instruction, and/or the close relationship between Scripture and Liturgy, visit the Liturgy Office website

-Would you like to help people to meet God in His Word, and to deepen your own faith by making that Word more a part of your life?
-Can you imagine yourself reading in front of our congregations?
-(Never fear, help is available!).
-Readers serve on a regular rota according to availability, at an hour or Mass convenient to them.
-We provide beginning and ongoing training.
-Contact Mary Allott if you’re interested (firstname.lastname@example.org) or 07841 985715).
+Would you like to help people to meet God in his word and to deepen your own faith by making the Word of God more part of your life?
+Can you imagine yourself reading in front of our congregrations?

 A reader proclaims the first and second readings during the Liturgy of the Word at Mass or the readings during Feast & Holy Day celebrations and the prayers of the faithful (otherwise known as the “Bidding Prayers” or “Universal Prayer”).
 When the Psalm is not sung, the reader also leads the congregation in this and the Gospel Acclamation.

 A reader, ideally, is a registered parishioner who has received the Sacrament of Confirmation and is keen to be involved in one of the many ministries available in the parish.

 A reader proclaims the Word of God in a position of privilege and responsibility.
 Bringing God’s word to others so that they can understand it and, with God’s grace, accept it is not just about “reading aloud”.
 The role of communicating the Word of God, and leading the congregation in prayer is important and like any ministry, it takes time and effort.